colemanbroad/fceux-fuzz/notes.md

 The rough order of operations involved in a single coarse-grained timestep which may take 8s and 8*60 frames.
 Maybe we could scale up our memory by having a buffer with n memory slots, where slot n is cleared after 2^n frames.

-1. new `top` appears in memory
+1. new `upcoming` appears in memory at the same time the old falling blocks are
-1. old `top` moves somewhere unknown and begins to fall
+1. old `upcoming` moves to a new mem location and begins to fall.
 2. our `action` aligns columns with falling blocks
-3. falling blocks are destined for certain exposed tops because they're too deep
+3. falling blocks are destined for certain exposed tops because they're below the top of some column's blocks.
-4. blocks hit the exposed tops
+4. blocks hit the exposed `tops`
-4. exploding egg animation runs
+4. exploding egg animation begins
-5. points are registered
+4. points are registered
-5. eggs are registered
+4. eggs are registered
+5. exploding egg animation ends
 6. blocks are redrawn with black borders
-6. falling blocks are added to the grid and become new exposed tops
+6. falling blocks are added to the grid and become new exposed `tops`

 policy returns an optimal decision for the given current state